Authing/authing-flutter-sdk/authing/README.md

 ## mark QR code scanned

-After calling this API, the web page will show "Scanned" as well as user avatar on top of the QR code
+After calling this API, the web page will show user avatar on top of the QR code

 >Must call one of the login method first so that we have a logged in user